graciellehigino/IGNITE/CONTRIBUTING.md

 &nbsp;&nbsp;&nbsp;&nbsp;volunteers_experts.md

 Each lesson subfolder has the same structure.
 This map can change through the project development, so take a look here once in a while.
+### How to work on GitHub

+If you're new to GitHub, take some time to understand how a repository works.
+Don't worry if you find it difficult, we can always help!
+GitHub has its own [guides](https://guides.github.com/) which are really useful.
+Basically, you need to know how to [file an Issue](https://guides.github.com/features/issues/) and how to contribute directly to the core contents of the project by [submitting a pull request](https://guides.github.com/activities/forking/#making-a-pull-request).
+Please, be as clear as you can in both cases, describing what is the problem/suggestion/solution in details.
+Also, be sure that your suggestion/problem/solution was not addressed in another Issue before.

+###